Confident (Justin Bieber song): Composition

 "Confident" is a song composed by hip-hop and reggae elements which features American recording artist Chance the Rapper.
 Lyrically, it is different from his previous Music Mondays releases and focuses on a new love interest, singing "She's confident/Oh no no, oh no no/And I'm down with it".
 Later, Chance the Rapper raps about twerk education and playing the comedic counterpart to Bieber's straight-faced heartthrob.
 According to Ben Rayner from Toronto Star, the song was a "sexual momentum" on the album.

 Critical reception

+The song was well received by music critics for its production and catchiness.
 Jason Lipshutz from Billboard deemed "Confident" as the strongest track from Music Mondays.
 Glenn Gamboa from Newsday also complimented the track, saying it showed the singer moving into "hip-hop with a catchy, memorable groove and first-rate help from Chance the Rapper.
 It's a sign that Bieber will move through his current struggles into even greater success".
 Alex Griffin from website Mad Good Music shared a similar comment, stating the song "wouldn't sound out of place on a Justin Timberlake album and has the pair discussing how they're transfixed with the most confident girl in the room, with a typically hyper Chance verse, laden with his screeching adlibs".